BreathOfHope/HMask/README.md

 # HMask
-## the face mask project for HEPA filters
+## The face mask project for HEPA filters

 Hepa filters offers 99.97% filtering efficiency at 0.3 micron for particulate matter, hence can be used to filter out viruses.
 The aim of current project is to create a design for face mask using hepa filter.